tsantilas/BlazorApp/README.md

 - Expose all CRUD Operations as an API

 Extra (nice to have)
-- Add authentication with the provided demo Identity Server 4 https://demo.identityserver.io/
+- Add authentication with the provided demo of Duende IdentityServer https://demo.duendesoftware.com/
-- Protect your API with authentication with the provided demo Identity Server above
+- Protect your API with authentication with the provided demo of Duende IdentityServer done in the previous step
 - Unit & Integration Tests

 ## Requirements